Experimental Designs for Accelerated Degradation Tests Based on Linear Mixed Effects Models: Introduction

 \section{Introduction}

-Rapid advances in modern manufacturing technologies, along with market needs for sustainable and reliable products, have motivated industrial companies to design and manufacture products that can operate without failure for years or even decades.
+Industrial needs for sustainable and highly reliable systems have motivated corresponding manufacturers to design and manufacture products that can operate without failure for years or even decades.
 As a consequence, manufacturers are demanded to provide their customers with accurate information about the reliability of their products.
 However, when the products get more reliable, it becomes more difficult or even unfeasible to assess a sufficient amount of lifetime data on the basis of traditional reliability testing in order to accurately estimate characteristics of the lifetime distribution of the products because failure or fatigue can hardly be observed under normal use conditions in a reasonable time period for testing.
 As an alternative, for highly reliable and enduring products, Accelerated Degradation Tests can be utilized to provide sufficient information on the deterioration of the products to obtain a sufficiently accurate estimate of lifetime properties within a relatively short testing time period.
-In Accelerated Degradation Testing products are tested at various elevated stress levels (for e.\,g.\ temperature, voltage, or vibration), and the grade of degradation of the product under these stress levels is measured over a tractable time period.
-The measured data are then extrapolated, through a technically reasonable statistical model, to obtain estimates of lifetime characteristics under normal use conditions.
+In Accelerated Degradation Testing products are tested at various elevated stress levels (for e.\,g.\ temperature, voltage, or vibration).
+The resulting data are then extrapolated, through a technically reasonable statistical model, to obtain estimates of lifetime characteristics under normal use conditions.
 The precision of the estimates is influenced by several factors, such as the number of units tested, the duration of the testing period, the frequency of measurements, and, on particular, the choice of the stress levels to which the units are exposed.